Xetibo/ReSet-Doc/sections/distribution.typ

     )<reset-nix-usage>],
 )

+#subsubsection("Arch and Ubuntu")
+For Arch Linux and Ubuntu, native packages are provided within the repository of the exemplary plugins.
+Users can download the plugins and install them via their system package manager which places them in ```sh /usr/lib/reset/pluginname.so```.
+This means users of Arch Linux or Ubuntu would only be required to confirm their plugin selection as defined in @Usage.

 #subsubsection("Other Distributions")
 For regular GNU/Linux distributions, ReSet would need to provide a generic plugin manager in order to achieve a consistent and cross-distribution